colebrookson/good-enough-repository/README.md

 Launch this repo here: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/colebrookson/good-enough-repository/HEAD)

+## What Is This Repository?

 This is an example repository that demonstrates how to simply structure what might be thought of as a 'typical' code base and repository for an ecological research project that comprises a scientific analysis to maximize reproducibility and ease-of-use for others, while minimizing the number of tools and products used to produce the result.

 While some of the components of this repository will stay constant through the use of different programming languages and/or IDEs (Integrated Development Environment), I have demo'd this particular repo for use with the programming language [R](https://www.r-project.org/about.html), being run through the [RStudio](https://www.rstudio.com/) IDE.
 I also assume that this repo will be organized and edited via git. **PLEASE NOTE:** All the data stored in this repository is from the [Iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) and has been used for demonstration purposes only.

+## Who Is This Repository For?

+This repo is meant for folks who are working on some sort of research project they want to make reproducilbe.
+They are familiar with R/RStudio, can use Git, and that's about it.
+Everything else will be explained!

 ## A quick guide to the components of this repo